lancenacabuan/Shaliah/README.md

     ontological deity, but a special status as God's appointed one.
-They often point out that in the Bible, others can be called "son of God" in various senses (angels, Adam, Israel as a nation, kings), but Jesus is Son of God in a supreme sense–by miraculous birth and by designation as God's representative.
+They often point out that in the Bible, others can be called "son of God" in various senses (angels, Adam, Israel as a nation, kings), but Jesus is Son of God in a supreme sense – by miraculous birth and by designation as God's representative.
 They interpret the conception of Jesus as described in Matthew 1 and Luke 1 as the moment the Son came into existence (fulfilling, in their view, the prophecy of a